fbpx

 St. Ignace is located at the point between two Great Lakes called the Straits of Mackinac.
 This means that there is ample opportunity to enjoy the water.
 There are beautiful swimming spots, sandy beaches, world-class fishing for bass and salmon, boating opportunities, kayaking, and even parasailing.
 Visitors to the area can also explore shipwrecks by scuba-diving and snorkeling.
 After a day on the water, relax at the end of a long day with nightly Music by the Bay.
 On the weekends enjoy outdoor Movies By The Bay and the Saturday Night Fireworks by the water.

 The summer is filled with a variety of events in St. Ignace.
-Make plans to attend annual events like Fish Feast and the Brews & Blues event.
-New in 2020 is the U.P.
-Jamboree on Labor Day weekend which includes a cornhole tournament, highland games, Farmers’ Market, a dockside art show, and fireworks.
-Of course, if you’re a car enthusiast, you can’t miss the Annual Car Show Weekend in late June.
+Make plans to attend annual events like the Highlander Festival and the Straits Brew Bash.
+If you’re a car enthusiast, you can’t miss the Annual Car Show Weekend in late June.
 You can see hundreds of all makes and models of cars and trucks.
-You might even be able to win a cash prize for your special car!
+You might even win a cash prize for your special car!

 Sign up for our newsletter and receive four seasonal editions.